 13) Telling others about your autism is difficult.
 Sometimes because they don’t know what autism is (or have clichéd ideas), sometimes because they don’t know you very well so they’ll see you as a walking syndrome, and sometimes because you’re just bloody nervous about talking about it.

-14) The correct category for me is ‘Asperger’s Syndrome’ rather than ‘mild autism’.
+14) My specific diagnosis is ‘Asperger’s Syndrome’ rather than ‘mild autism’.
 But it’s difficult telling people you have Asperger’s because it ends with the word ‘syndrome’.
 People are wary of syndromes.
 I don’t like using the phrase ‘social learning disorder’ either, because it ends with the word ‘disorder’.

 16) Hints don’t work.
 Just bloody tell us.
 (Seriously, on my first ever date the girl wanted me to pay for her lunch, so instead of just asking me honestly she hinted that she didn’t have enough money for food and for the bus.
 I just smiled and said “don’t worry, cheesy chips are only £1.75!”
 She did not appreciate it, even though it was a valid response to what she had said.)